Hi-NRG: History

 High-tempo disco music dates back to the mid-1970s.
-Early examples include several British disco songs by Biddu and Tina Charles in 1976 and Patrick Hernandez ("Born to Be Alive") in 1979.
+The first hi-NRG song was Donna Summer's "I Feel Love" from 1977.
+Other early examples include several British disco songs by Biddu and Patrick Hernandez ("Born to Be Alive") in 1979.

-Examples of high energy disco acts include Claudja Barry, Miquel Brown, Amanda Lear, France Joli, Sylvester, Divine, Amii Stewart, the Pointer Sisters, Lime, Lisa, and the Weather Girls.
-San Francisco-based Patrick Cowley and New York producer and composer Bobby Orlando were behind a number of high energy hits in this period.
-Orlando acts include Divine, the Flirts, and Claudja Barry.

-In the early 1980s, high energy music found moderate mainstream popularity in Europe, while opposing both Euro disco and electro on the dance scene and it became mainstream in the gay community in the United States.
-Hi-NRG was totally reliant on technology and was all about "unfeasibly athletic dancing, bionic sex, and superhuman stamina".
-Freedom seemed to be embodied by a literal escape from human embodiment and synchrony with technology.
+In the early 1980s, high energy music found moderate mainstream popularity in Europe; while opposing both Euro disco and electro on the dance scene, it became mainstream in the gay community in the United States.
+Hi-NRG was reliant on technology and was all about "unfeasibly athletic dancing, bionic sex, and superhuman stamina".
+The freedom associated with it seemed to be embodied by a literal escape from human embodiment, and synchrony with technology.
 However, this was generally limited to the bodies of men as evidenced by songs titled "Menergy", and "So Many Men, So Little Time".
 Producers such as Bobby Orlando and Patrick Cowley created "an aural fantasy of a futuristic club populated entirely by Tom of Finland studs."

 During the same period, a genre of music styled as "hi-NRG" (EDM) became popular in Canada and the UK.
 The most popular groups of this style are Trans-X and Lime.
 The genre is also closely related to space disco; bands of this genre include Koto, Laserdance, and Cerrone.
 The hi-NRG sound also influenced techno and house music.